DonkeyMobile/react-rrule-generator-lite/README.md

 ### This project is no longer maintained by me.
 Thank you for all your past contributions.
 Let the forks rock it for you.

 ![Screenshot](https://i.imgur.com/FU3aGlz.png)

+> Important: The bundle inside `build/index.js` does not contain the dependencies: lodash, react-datetime, moment.
+You will have to manually add those to your project.

 ## Description